Singapore Specials are superbly adapted scavengers. Most possess a natural superpower: They can convince a human to feed them.

 Free ranging Singapore Specials get their exercise needs roaming their habitat.
 For one that is re-homed, long and brisk daily walks are highly recommended.

 Being highly adaptable, the Singapore Special can thrive in an apartment life, but be sure to take him on daily long walks or jogs.
-Under Project ADORE, Singapore Specials up to 15 kg in weight and 50cm may be housed in Singapore HDB flats, subject to stringent ownership conditions.
+Under Project ADORE, Singapore Specials up 55cm in height may be housed in Singapore HDB flats, subject to stringent ownership conditions.

 They have remarkably varied connections to human beings.
 Some survive completely on their own at dumps.
 Some are neighbourhood dogs, recognised and given handouts by people who live around the area.
 Others may feed and breed on their own, but spend nights near homes of people.